father-bot/DiscordBot/README.md

 pip3 install -r requirements.txt
 ```

+### Creating a discord bot and getting its discord token

+1. Head over to the [discord developer portal](https://discordapp.com/developers/applications) and sign in if you haven't already.

+2. Press "Create an application".

+3. From the left menu, click "Bot", then press "Add bot" on the next screen.

+4. Finally, press the "Copy" button under the "Token" section to get your discord bot token.
+Insert your token in the link: https://discord.com/oauth2/authorize?client_id=ENTER_YOUR_TOKEN_HERE&scope=bot&permissions=805314622

 ### How to get Discord Token

 Go to [Discord Developers Site](https://discord.com/developers/applications/) and create new application.
 Go to tab 'Bot' and copy the token.